whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/04-pixels-and-input/04-05-ml5-js-experiments-assignment.md

 4. Combine the model with one of your previous projects.
 5. Use your body for interaction rather than the keyboard or mouse
 6. Experiment and have fun
-7. Look at the many example on the web and be inspired by them, just make sure to create your own project and list any and all references and sourses in your code comments
+7. Look at the many example on the web and be inspired by them, just make sure to create your own project and [cite](../00-getting-started/00-07-citing-code.md) any and all references and sources in your code comments

 ### Possible Concepts